 [e.
+Worker's Compensation and Employers' Liability insurance in accordance with the statutory - [e.
 Worker's Compensation and Employers' Liability insurance in accordance with the statutory requirements of the State of \\\\\\\ providing coverage for any and all employees of Artist.
 The Artist shall require all subcontractors to carry this coverage also.
-The minimum coverage for the Worker's Compensation and Employers' Liability insurance shall be sign the following statement:
+The minimum coverage for the Worker's Compensation and Employers' Liability insurance shall be \$[100,000].
+If, however, the Artist does not have any employees as defined by state statutes and regulations and does not wish to cover himself or herself for Worker's Compensation, the Artist shall sign the following statement:

 ["I, do not have, nor intend to have for the full term of this Agreement, any employees.
-Furthermore, I do not wish to obtain or be covered under any Worker's Compensation insurance coverage and, therefore, am signing this statement in lieu of providing the above require Worker's Compensation coverage."]
+Furt hermore, l do not wish to obtain or be covered under any Worker's Compensation insurance covered under any worker's covered under any erage and therefore, am signing this statement in lieu of providing the above require Worker's Cor npensation coverage."]